Zhang Guimei: Early life

-Zhang was born into a family of ethnic Manchu minority group in Mudanjiang, Heilongjiang, on 15 June 1957, while her ancestral home is in Xiuyan Manchu Autonomous County, Liaoning.
-She is the twelfth child in the family.
-Because of the hard conditions, only six children of her family survived.
+Zhang Guimei was born into a family of ethnic Manchu minority group in Mudanjiang, Heilongjiang, on 15 June 1957, while her ancestral home is in Xiuyan Manchu Autonomous County, Liaoning.
+She later changed her name to Zhang Jiamei.
+She is the twelfth child in her family.
+Because of the hard conditions her family faced, only six children in her family survived.
 Her mother died of illness in her childhood.
 Her father died when she was 17.
+Then, she went to Yunnan province with her sister.
+She took the college entrance examination of China, Gao Kao, four times for multiple reasons, including financial issues, loss of important legal documents, and performance stress.

-Career in Yunan
+Career in Yunnan

 In October 1974, the 17-year-old Zhang Guimei followed her sister to participate in the "Third Front" to Zhongdian County (now Shangri-La City) in southwest China's Yunnan.
 In December of the next year, she entered the workforce and became a staff member of Zhongdian County Forestry Bureau.

 Later, Zhang was admitted to Lijiang Institute of Education (now Lijiang Normal College).
 After graduation, she worked as a front-line administrator in the forestry system and met her husband through introduction.
 She moved to the Forestry Children's School in Dali Bai Autonomous Prefecture (now Xizhou No.1 High School) with her husband, and her husband was made the principal.
 In 1993, her husband was diagnosed with advanced stomach cancer.
 Her husband died in 1994, leaving her childless.
 In August 1996, she decided to leave the place with which she was too familiar and applied to teach in Huaping County National Middle School in Lijiang, where she was promoted to head teacher of the Third Class due to her excellent work.
 In the same year, she was diagnosed with uterine fibroids.
 After hearing the news, members of the Huaping Women's Federation and the Chinese People's Political Consultative Conference donated money to her for treatment.
 In order to thank the local people, she decided to repay it with her whole life.
 In April 1998, she joined the CCP.
 In 2001, the Huaping Children's Home, where orphans were adopted, was established, and she was appointed as director.